How To Become An Animal Behaviorist

 This is a great job for people who love animals, are interested in science and research, enjoy being hands-on and conducting experiments, and want to educate others in their line of work.

-Animal Behaviorists must possess the following qualities and skills:
+Animal Behaviorists should possess the following qualities and skills:

 - Love Animals